 Awatere Water consumer meters are read every four months: in October, February and June.
 Water is billed via a combined charging structure of a uniform annual charge through rates, which comes with an annual allowance of 275 m3 per year, and a volumetric charge for water consumption in excess of 275 m3 per year.

-For Awatere water rates and charges, see page 169 of the 2016-17 Annual Plan (Part 4: Funding Impact Statement and Rates using the link below.
+For Awatere water rates and charges, see pages 101 to 107 of the 2016-17 Annual Plan Part 4: Funding Impact Statement and Rates using the link below.

 It is strongly recommended that consumers keep their own meter reading records, no longer than a month apart, so they can monitor their own consumption, know what is ‘normal consumption’ for them, and see sooner if they have an unidentified leak.